mattrips/scratchPad/ProtocolConformance 200703.md

 The relative specialization between two implementations of a requirement is determined as follows:

 ### 1.5.1 Implementations On Protocol vs. Conforming Type
-*Subject to the limitation stated in Section 1.5.4*, if one implementation is declared in an extension of a protocol and another implementation is declared on `T` (whether in its declaration and/or an extension), the latter implementation is more specialized.
+*Subject to the limitation stated in Section 1.5.4*, if one implementation is declared in an extension of a protocol and another implementation is declared on a conforming type (whether in its declaration and/or an extension), the latter implementation is more specialized.

+---

 Example 1.5.1 demonstrates this case.
 For the requirement *m1* of conformance of `S: P`, `S` has two implementations: *i1* declared in an extension of `P`, and *i2* declared in the declaration of `S`.
 Accordingly, *i2* is the more specialized, and is the witness for *m1* of `S: P`.